halencarjunior/s3-xplode/README.md

 ## _Xplode Public S3 And Scan for Secrets_
 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)

 S3-xplode is a script that will scan a public s3 bucket for secrets using Regex.
 So, what is the main difference between others: It will do everything "on the fly".
-No downloads and no third-party software.
+No files are saved on the disk and no third-party software.

 ## Basic Requirements